 - What is the deepest way to understand motivation beyond nature and nurture?
 What really “moves” us to action.
 Good counseling must address this.
-(Counseling topic: human motivation.)
+(Counseling topic: human desire and motivation.)

 - What does Cognitive Behavioral Therapy miss?
 CBT can be somewhat helpful for some people but not for others.
 See this article (especially the chart near the bottom): https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3584580/